 - Tip Construct a solid, well-drained, level base from sand or gravel.
 Surround your concrete pavers with a formal edge to keep them from shifting.

-Nice simple, clean looking garden paths and walkways with white squares surrounded by dark gray rocks.
+Nice simple, clean looking garden walkways and paths with white squares surrounded by dark gray rocks.
 It fits in a narrow space perfectly between two buildings.
 One side with short plantings the other with taller bamboo.

 This is a very creative use of brick as a walkway.
 It’s inviting, yet casual and brings a lot of color to an otherwise normal garden.